htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 #### 2.4.7 Live Incidents

-Below the sidebar, a live status indicator shows:
+Above the sidebar, a live status indicator shows:
 - Green dot + "No active incidents" when the grid is clear
 - Red pulsing dot + count when incidents are active